Integral conditions for nonuniform $\mu$-dichotomy on the half-line: Notions and preliminaries

 \section{Notions and preliminaries}

 Let $X$ be a Banach space and let $\mathcal{B}(X)$ be the Banach algebra of all bounded linear operators on $X$.
-We denote by $\mathrm{Id}$ the identity operator of $\mathcal{B}(X)$.
-Throughout this paper, we also denote by $\mathbb{R}^{+}_{0}$ the set of non-negative real numbers and we consider $\Delta$ the set defined by
+Throughout this paper $\mathbb{R}^{+}_{0}$ denotes the set of non-negative real numbers and $\mathbb{N}^*$ is assumed to be the set of positive integers.
+We also consider $\Delta$ the set defined by